 TGm editor, please update the following paragraph in this subclause as shown below:

+When a nontransmitted BSSID profile is present in one or more Multiple BSSID elements carried in a Probe Response frame, Beacon frame, DMG Beacon frame, or S1G Beacon frame, the profile shall include all elements that are specific to the corresponding nontransmitted BSS.
+An element, identified by an Element ID and Element ID Extension (if applicable), is considered to be specific to a BSS if any of the following conditions are satisfied:

+At least one element with the same Element ID and Extended Element ID (if applicable) is included in the frame that carries the Multiple BSSID element but the contents of the Information field are not the same for the nontransmitted BSSID.

-When a nontransmitted BSSID profile is present in one or more Multiple BSSID elements of a Probe Response frame or a Beacon frame, the AP or PCP shall include all elements that are specific to this BSS.
-An element is considered to be specific to a BSS if its value is different from the corresponding element advertised by the transmitted BSSID or if the nontransmitted BSSID satisfies the condition as specified in the Table 9-60 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-73 (DMG Beacon frame body) for a DMG AP, or Table 9-74 (Minimum and full set of optional elements) for a S1G AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.
+The nontransmitted BSSID satisfies the condition as specified in the Table 9-60 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-73 (DMG Beacon frame body) for a DMG AP, or Table 9-74 (Minimum and full set of optional elements) for a S1G AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.

+NOTE – For example, when there exists one or more Vendor Specific elements carried in a frame that includes the Multiple BSSID element containing a nontransmitted BSSID profile, and the contents of the Information field for at least one of the Vendor Specific element are not the same as that of at least one Vendor Specific element that applies to the nontransmitted BSSID profile then, each Vendor Specific element that applies to the nontransmitted BSSID profile is included in the Nontransmitted BSSID Profile subelement.